awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iotanalytics-channel-channelstorage.md

 ## Properties<a name="aws-properties-iotanalytics-channel-channelstorage-properties"></a>

 `CustomerManagedS3`  <a name="cfn-iotanalytics-channel-channelstorage-customermanageds3"></a>
-Use this to store channel data in an S3 bucket that you manage\.
+Used to store channel data in an S3 bucket that you manage\.
 If customer managed storage is selected, the `retentionPeriod` parameter is ignored\.
-You cannot change the choice of service\-managed or customer\-managed S3 storage after the channel is created\.
+You can't change the choice of S3 storage after the data store is created\.
 *Required*: No
 *Type*: [CustomerManagedS3](aws-properties-iotanalytics-channel-customermanageds3.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ServiceManagedS3`  <a name="cfn-iotanalytics-channel-channelstorage-servicemanageds3"></a>
-Use this to store channel data in an S3 bucket managed by AWS IoT Analytics\.
-You cannot change the choice of service\-managed or customer\-managed S3 storage after the channel is created\.
+Used to store channel data in an S3 bucket managed by AWS IoT Analytics\.
+You can't change the choice of S3 storage after the data store is created\.
 *Required*: No
 *Type*: [ServiceManagedS3](aws-properties-iotanalytics-channel-servicemanageds3.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)